VA-Explorer/va_explorer/README.md

 ## Running Coding Algorithm

 There are two ways to run the coding algorithm to add cause of death to uncoded verbal autopsies: from the command line or from the user interface.
 The system currently supports InterVA5 and its associated settings but will eventually expand to others such as InSilicoVA.

-Both methods require the `PYCROSS_HOST` and `INTERVA_HOST` environment variables to be configured to point to the locations of pyCrossVA.
+Both methods require the `PYCROSS_HOST` and `INTERVA_HOST` environment variables to be configured to point to the locations of pyCrossVA and InterVA5 respectively.
-InterVA5 respectively.
 If you are in Docker, both of those will have been configured and started up automatically.

 ### Command Line